 This workshop aims at identifying a set of criteria for effective participation, starting from the observation that the promises of participation are not self-fulfilling.
-In a first step, the concept of participation will be looked at more closely: What is participation, and what should it ideally look like?
-Empirical and normative types of participation as well as the different agents involved--such as citizens, organizers, moderators and other intermediaries--will be taken into account.
+In a first step, the concept of participation will be looked at more closely: What is participation and what should it ideally look like?
+Empirical and normative types of participation as well as the different agents involved - such as citizens, organizers, moderators and other intermediaries - will be taken into account.
 Secondly, different evaluation criteria and measurements of the effectiveness of participation will be highlighted with the goal of mapping differing perceptions and aims.
 Finally, the workshop will focus on the question of how participation can be made effective.
 To what degree can participatory processes be shaped purposefully at all?
 What are the processes, actors and settings conducive to effective participation?
 Given the wide range of academic, professional and lay opinions and concepts around the subject, and given that participation processes of any kind involve different agents with different agendas, the workshop seeks to collect and connect such varying perspectives and positions.

-OPEN SOURCE // OPEN HARDWARE
+OPEN SOURCE HARDWARE

-Participants: Wolf Jeschonnek (CEO, FabLab Berlin), Andreas Steinhauser (Board of Directors, Holzmarkt, Co-Founder txtr und Gate5), Marc Alexa (Technische Universität Berlin, to be confirmed)
+Participants: Wolf Jeschonnek (CEO, FabLab Berlin), Andreas Steinhauser (Board of Directors, Holzmarkt, Co-Founder txtr und Gate5, Berlin), Jussi Ängeslevä (Honorary Professor at the Berlin University of the Arts)